mah0001/metadata-editor-docs-v2/documenting_document.md

 # Documenting a publication of report

-Documents in a data catalog can appear as “data” in the catalog, or as “related resources” attached to other datasets.
-The schema we describe here is the schema used for documents that will be listed as catalog entries and made searchable, not those that will be attached to datasets as external resources and for which the “external resource” metadata schema must be used (see Documenting: general instrictions").
+The schema we describe here is the schema used for documents that will be listed as catalog entries and made searchable, not those that will be attached to datasets as external resources and for which the “external resource” metadata schema must be used (see Documenting: General instructions").

 Librarians have developed specific standards to describe and catalog documents.
-The [MARC 21](https://www.loc.gov/marc/bibliographic/) (**MA**chine-**R**eadable **C**ataloging) standard used by the United States Library of Congress is one of them.
+The [MARC21](https://www.loc.gov/marc/bibliographic/) (**MA**chine-**R**eadable **C**ataloging) standard used by the United States Library of Congress is one of them.
 It provides a detailed structure for documenting bibliographic resources, and is the recommended standard for well-resourced document libraries.

 For the purpose of cataloguing documents in a less-specialized repository intended to accommodate data of multiple types, we built our schema on a simpler but also highly popular standard, the **Dublin Core Metadata Element Set**.
 We will refer to this metadata specification, developed by the [Dublin Core Metadata Initiative](https://dublincore.org/), as the *Dublin Core*.
 The Dublin Core became an ISO standard (ISO 15836) in 2009.
 It consists of a list of fifteen core metadata elements, to which more specialized elements can be added.
 These fifteen elements, with a definition extracted from the Dublin Core [website](https://dublincore.org/), are the following: